 The Phillies Red Goes Green Sustainability Initiative Contest asks teachers to submit a description of sustainability efforts in their classroom.
 The winning teacher will be recognized on field prior to the Wednesday, April 22 7:05 p.m. game against the Miami Marlins when the Phillies celebrate sustainability during Red Goes Green Night presented by Citizens Bank.
 The winning classroom will also be treated to complimentary tickets to the game.

 Ticket discounts are available and all fans will receive a MLB Network Reusable Tote.

-The Phillies and NBC10 invite you to the inaugural Citizens Bank Weather Education Day taking place at Citizens Bank Park on Thursday, April 23, 2015.
-The NBC10 First Alert Weather Team will provide an educational experience that all students will enjoy.
-Following the program, see the Phillies take on the Miami Marlins at 1:05 p.m.
+The Phillies and NBC10 invite you to the inaugural Citizens Bank Weather Education Day taking place at Citizens Bank Park prior to the Phillies Thursday, May 14 1:05 p.m. game against the Pittsburgh Pirates.
+The NBC10 First Alert Weather team will provide an educational experience that will be followed by the Phillies game.
 This field trip experience will provide a great day of learning and fun!
-For additional information, please contact the Phillies Group Sales Office at 215-463-5000 or firstname.lastname@example.org.

 Breaking Barriers: In Sports, In Life is a baseball-themed character education program developed Sharon Robinson, the daughter of baseball great Jackie Robinson, in conjunction with Major League Baseball and Scholastic Inc. Using America's sport, baseball, as the metaphor for life, the curriculum is based on the values demonstrated by barrier breaker Jackie Robinson: Citizenship, Commitment, Courage, Determination, Excellence, Integrity, Justice, Persistence, Teamwork.